JMWebDevelopment/VideoPlace/readme.txt

 RobotoSlab-Regular.ttf: Font data copyright Google 2013
 RobotoSlab-Bold.ttf: Font data copyright Google 2013

-I hope you all understand
+Hope you all understand!
+Please contact if you don't understand anything.

 Thanking You!